vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![Screenshot showing installation of Multus CNI](img/tanzu-pkgs/tanzu-pkgs16.png)

-Please ensure that the reconcile status for the multus-cni package reflects succeed after installing the package.
+After installing Multus CNI, ensure that the installation status for the Multus CNI package on the Installed Packages screen has changed to Succeeded.

 ![](img/tanzu-pkgs/tanzu-pkgs17.png)